 It may not be obvious that RDHx can save money, so customers must be willing to build the business case.
 Depending on heat load and energy costs, return on investment (ROI) can be attained within a few years.
 In many cases, previously planned facilities upgrades (with typical ROI of between 15 and 20 years) may not be required.

 Most suppliers have recently started providing a refrigerant solution, instead of water.
 A low-pressure refrigerant can alleviate water leakage concerns because, if leaks occur, refrigerants can boil off as non-toxic, non-corrosive gases.
 Although this may add extra cost for coolant distribution units, it will remove any worry of water leaks damaging the equipment.

-Immersive cooling systems are also gaining acceptance, especially where self-contained, high-density (40kW to 100kW and beyond) systems are needed.
+Immersive cooling systems are also gaining acceptance, especially where self-contained, high-density (40-100kW and beyond) systems are needed.

 Direct immersion and liquid cooling systems are now available.
 They can be integrated into existing datacentres with air-cooled servers.
 However, adoption has been slow, considering the heavy investment in mechanical cooling methodologies and the continually improving power efficiency of modern systems.
 Immersive cooling suppliers include Green Revolution Cooling, Iceotope, LiquidCool, TMGCore and Stulz.

 Because every environment is different, it is critical for I&O leaders to use detailed metrics, such as power usage efficiency (PUE) or datacentre space efficiency (DCSE), to estimate the benefits and unique cost savings from such investments.

 I&O leaders may attain significant growth in their existing facilities by implementing a phased datacentre retrofit, while reducing the cooling requirements and freeing up power for additional IT workloads.